 The predator population displayed an increase in foraging flexibility when reaching the intermediate level of experience.
 As it reached an advanced level of experience, it returned to a level of flexibility that was similar to novice levels.
 This is commonly observed in juvenile predators across the animal kingdom, because exploring and learning different tactics at this developmental stage is crucial to become a skillful hunter (Vehanen 2003, Johnson and Wilbrecht 2011, Thiers et al. 2014, de Grissac et al. 2016).
 Thus, the predators in DBD were probably exploring and refining different tactics at this stage of their development in the game.
 Interestingly, individuals became increasingly distinct in their level of foraging specialization with experience, which was related to the degree of variability in prey encounters.
-Predators that experienced predictable encounters with their prey specialized in hunting at high speeds, while those that experienced less predictable encounters adopted a slower and flexible strategy.
+Predators that experienced predictable encounters with their prey across matches specialized in hunting at high speeds, while those that experienced less predictable encounters adopted a slower and flexible strategy.
 This is similar to other studies finding that fast-paced hunting is a highly specialized tactic suited for prey that use rapid escapes (Endler 1991, Bro-Jørgensen 2013, Wilson et al. 2018, Szopa-Comley and Ioannou 2022).
 On the contrary, instead of focusing solely on one tactic, predators that experienced unpredictable encounters probably adjusted their behaviour to minimize the consequences of uncertainty.
 Importantly, 13% of the predator population displayed the greatest (i.e. > than 0.2 standard deviations) change in foraging specialization/flexibility with experience, while 43% remained relatively stable, and the remaining 56% displayed lower changes.
 Thus, while individual differences in specialization did increase with experience, they were in part driven by a proportion of the population that displayed greater changes in behaviour compared to others.

 As they gained experience, predators increasingly matched their tactic to their prey, suggesting that they learned how to hunt via repeated interactions.
 However, while the mean speed of predators was strongly and increasingly matched to the mean speed of the prey, further investigations revealed that this apparent increase was driven largely by one individual.
-Yet, predators also adjusted their degree of flexibility to their prey even if the change was not very strong (Figure 3 and Table S1).
+Predators also adjusted their degree of flexibility to that of their prey, even if the change was not very strong (Figure 3 and Table S1).
 In that regard, despite that only a portion of the population displayed large changes in specialization, and that adjustments to the prey were not as strong as we expected, our results still provide direct evidence that the mechanism underlying the resource-predictability hypothesis may indeed involve predators learning to adjust their degree of specialization based on their prey (Weimerskirch et al. 2005, Weimerskirch 2007, Woo et al. 2008, Phillips et al. 2017).
 This is further supported by the fact that specialist and flexible hunters both achieved similar success throughout the study period.